 We believe that these efforts, combined with those of the manpower management, separations, and retirement branch (MMSR) have been important in ensuring that Marines understand this choice and make decisions that reflect that understanding.
-We credit the continuing decline in the REDUX/bonus take rate to CNA's education campaign.
-The sharp drop between 2007 and 2008 (from 27 percent to 21 percent) can be attributed to the 2007 MARADMIN that energized Marine Corps leaders.
+We attribute the continuing decline in the REDUX/bonus take rate to CNA's education campaign.
+The sharp drop between 2007 and 2008 (from 27 percent to 21 percent) can be attributed to the first MARADMIN in 2007 that energized Marine Corps leaders.